Ambrotus/Watcher/README.md

 # Watcher
 Watcher is a work in progress intended to click a button that may show up on the desktop screen.
 The button would be found via the text in the button that appears.
-This would be used to accept matches that apear in video games, and then moved on to other practical uses.
+This would be used to accept matches that appear in video games, and then moved on to other practical uses.

 Here are the tutorials Watcher is created from: https://www.pyimagesearch.com/2018/09/17/opencv-ocr-and-text-recognition-with-tesseract/